21 CFR 812.3 Definitions

 What are the IRB's Responsibilities for a HUD?

+After HDE approval, a HUD may only be used after IRB approval has been obtained for the use of the device, even for the FDA-approved indication, except for an emergency use situation.
 The IRB is required to perform its initial review at a convened meeting using the criteria for approval at 21 CFR 56.111.
 Subsequent continuing reviews - at least annually - may be performed using expedited procedures.
 Expedited review is permitted because a HUD is an approved device.

 The IRB may approve the device for either